 The High Resolution Stage.

-The High resolution stage (HRS) is the solution that was found for the problems with PID locking.
-In summary the system did not have enough precision to guarantee changes in the order of nanometers.
-The solution was to use two signals: one used as a coarse motion and the other as a fine motion.
+The High resolution stage (HRS) is the solution that we found for the shortcoming in implementing PID lock-in, which consists in not having enough precision to guarantee position control in the order of nanometers.
+The strategy consisted of using two signals: one used as a coarse motion and the other as a fine motion.
 Both signals where added with the HRS external implementation.
 The internal implementation implied the modification and an increase in complexity of the PI alghorithm.
-This is the internal implementation the result is summarized in Figure 3.
+The result of the internal implementation is summarized in Figure 3.